-If you’re trimming more than one bush, it’s a good idea to disinfect your tools between each one to prevent the spread of disease.
+If you’re trimming more than one bush, it’s a good idea to disinfect your tools between each to prevent the spread of disease.
 Wipe the blades with rubbing alcohol, or wash them with soapy water to clean them.

 Here’s a quick overview of the steps, with more detailed instructions below…

-- Remove all the dead canes
+- Remove all the dead branches

-- Prune out any damaged canes
+- Prune out the damaged stems

 - Remove any crossing canes